CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_web_with_python.md

 ### Functional
 #### What is recursion?
+recursion is when a function calls itself inside the function, thus creating a loop of function calls
 #### Write a recursive function which calculates the Fibonacci numbers!
+function fiboncaci(num):
+	if num == 0:
+		return 0
+	elif num == 1:
+		return 1
+	else:
+		return fibonacci(num-1)+fibonaci(num-2)
 #### How to store a function in a variable in Python?
+def val():
+	return 5

+func = val() // 5 lesz az értéke
+func = val // magát a függvényt tárolja el
 #### List the ways of defining a callable logical unit in JavaScript!
+function a(){}
+var a = function a(){}
+var a = {function a(): {return 0}}
+var add = (num1, num2)=> num1+num2;

 #### What is an event listener?
 How to attach one?
+event listener is waiting for an event and it is called when that event happens hmtlObject.addEventListener('event', function)
 #### How to trigger an event in JavaScript?
 #### What is a callback function?
 Tell some examples of its usage.
+a callback function is a function passed as a parameter of another fucntion examples are eventlisteners: a function is run when an event occurs and it is passe das a paramter
 #### What is a Python decorator?
 How does it work?
 Tell some examples of its usage.
 #### What is the difference between synchronous and asynchronous execution?